-The 44th annual Seattle International Film Festival is about to spring upon us, taking over cinemas around the city with 433 films representing 90 countries.
-Running from May 17 through June 10, it’s best approached like a multicountry overseas vacation: with preplanning, and lots of it.
+The 45th annual Seattle International Film Festival is about to spring upon us, taking over cinemas around the city — and beyond — with some 410 films representing 86 countries.
+Running from May 16 to June 9, it’s best approached like a multicountry overseas vacation: with preplanning, and lots of it.
 Here are some tips for your SIFF trip.

 What movies to choose?

 On siff.net/festival — look under “Film and Event Guide” — you’ll find films organized by program, by mood (e.g. Make Me Laugh!, Thrill Me!, Creative Streak, WTF), by country of origin, by genre, and by director.
 See what intrigues you!
 Also, check to see which films have a guest attending (noted on each film’s individual page), which might mean an interesting Q&A. You can also peruse the printed SIFF guides, available at Starbucks and other venues all over town (including all festival venues), but note that most information about guests is online only.

 As always, a number of SIFF films will be returning to theaters for regular runs post-festival.
 It can be fun to see these during SIFF, particularly if a guest is coming with the film.
 But a lot of us might prefer to wait until the crowds are smaller, and spend our SIFF time seeing something that probably isn’t coming back.
 Here are some of the films with post-SIFF distribution planned for 2019, with tentative dates:

 (This list will be updated as more information becomes available.)